3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 Next, have a look at the shadow work journal prompts below.
 Pick 1 or 2 journal prompts you feel drawn to and start journaling.

-Shadow work journal prompts:
+Shadow work journal prompts examples:

 • Is it easy for you to ask for help?
 If not, why not?
 What holds you back?